electricimp/AzureIoTHub/examples/README.md

 ![StartDirectMethodsLogs](./example_imgs/StartDirectMethodsLogs.png)

-11. [Call Direct Method](#call-direct-method) (**of the automatically created device**, whose ID you can see in logs) from the Azure Portal and check from the logs in the IDE that the call is received.
+11. Call a Direct Method **of the automatically created device** (whose ID you can see in logs) from the Azure Portal and check from the logs in the IDE that the call is received.
+[How to call a Direct Method](#call-direct-method).

 ![CallDirectMethodsLogs](./example_imgs/CallDirectMethodsLogs.png)